-The Audit Committee of the Board is responsible for the oversight and monitoring of (1) the accounting and reporting policies, processes and practices, and the audit of the financial statements of the Fund, (2) the quality and integrity of the Fund's financial statements and (3) the independent registered public accounting firm's qualifications, performance and independence.
-In its oversight capacity, the Audit Committee reviews the Fund's annual financial statements with both management and the independent registered public accounting firm and the Audit Committee meets periodically with the independent registered public accounting firm and internal auditors to consider their evaluation of the Fund's financial and internal controls.
-The Audit Committee also selects, retains, evaluates and may replace the Fund's independent registered public accounting firm.
-The Audit Committee is currently composed of five Independent Trustees and operates under a written charter adopted and approved by the Board.
-Each Audit Committee member meets the independence and experience requirements, as applicable, of the NYSE, Section 10A of the 1934 Act and the rules and regulations of the SEC.
+The audit committees (the "committee") of the Board of Directors/Trustees (the "Board") of the Nuveen Closed-End Funds (the "Funds" or, individually, a "Fund") are responsible for the oversight and monitoring of (1) the accounting and reporting policies, processes and practices, and the audit of the financial statements, of each Fund, (2) the quality and integrity of the financial statements of the Funds, and (3) the independent auditors' qualifications, performance and independence.
+In its oversight capacity, the committee reviews each Fund's annual financial statements with both management and the independent auditors and the committee meets periodically with the independent auditors to consider their evaluation of each Fund's financial and internal controls.
+The committee also selects, retains, evaluates and may replace each Fund's independent auditors.
+The committee is currently composed of six independent Board Members and operates under a written Audit Committee Charter adopted and approved by the Board, a copy of which is attached as Appendix A. Each committee member meets the independence and experience requirements applicable to the Funds of the New York Stock Exchange, NYSE MKT, Section 10A of the Securities Exchange Act of 1934 (the "Exchange Act") and the rules and regulations of the Securities and Exchange Commission.

-The Audit Committee, in discharging its duties, has met with and held discussions with management and the Fund's independent registered public accounting firm.
-The Audit Committee has also reviewed and discussed the audited financial statements with management.
-Management has represented to the independent registered public accounting firm that the Fund's financial statements were prepared in accordance with generally accepted accounting principles.
-The Audit Committee has also discussed with the independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards ("SAS") No. 114 (The Auditor's Communication With Those Charged With Governance), which supersedes SAS No. 61 (Communication with Audit Committees).
-The Fund's independent registered public accounting firm provided to the Audit Committee the written disclosure required by Public Company Accounting Oversight Board Rule 3526 (Communications with Audit Committees Concerning Independence), and the Audit Committee discussed with representatives of the independent registered public accounting firm their firm's independence.
-As provided in the Audit Committee Charter, it is not the Audit Committee's responsibility to determine, and the considerations and discussions referenced above do not ensure, that the Fund's financial statements are complete and accurate and presented in accordance with generally accepted accounting principles.
+The committee, in discharging its duties, has met to discuss with management and each Fund's independent auditors.
+The committee has also met to review and discuss with management the audited financial statements.
+Management has represented to the independent auditors that each Fund's financial statements were prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").
+The committee has also discussed with the independent auditors the matters required to be communicated under Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 1301, Communications with Audit Committees.
+Each Fund's independent auditors provided to the committee the written disclosure required by PCAOB Rule 3526, Communication with Audit Committees Concerning Independence, and the committee discussed with representatives of the independent auditors their firm's independence.
+As provided in the Audit Committee Charter, it is not the committee's responsibility to determine, and the considerations and discussions referenced above do not ensure, that each Fund's financial statements are complete and accurate and presented in accordance with U.S. GAAP.

-Based on the Audit Committee's review and discussions with management and the independent registered public accounting firm, the representations of management and the report of the independent registered public accounting firm to the Audit Committee, the Audit Committee has recommended that the audited financial statements be included in the Fund's Annual Report.
+Based on the committee's review and discussions with management and the independent auditors, the representations of management and the report of the independent auditors to the committee, the committee has recommended that the Board include the audited financial statements in each Fund's Annual Report.

-The current members of the Audit Committee for the Fund are:
+The members of the committee are:

-John K. Nelson (Chair) Albin F. Moschner Loren M. Starr Margaret L. Wolff Robert L. Young
+John K. Nelson (Chair) Joseph A. Boateng Albin F. Moschner Loren M. Starr Margaret L. Wolff Robert L. Young